Causes of Brown Stain on Ceiling and How to Fix It

-Even the most beautiful kitchen, dining room, or living room can be ruined with a brown stain on the ceiling.
-A ceiling stain is hard to miss – especially if the colored patch is formed on a white area like a blotch of paints on top of a white canvas.
+Even the most beautiful kitchen, dining room or living room can be ruined with a brown stain on the ceiling.
+A ceiling stain is hard to miss – especially if the colored patch is formed on a white area, like a blotch of paint on top of a white canvas.

-To get rid of these stains, you have to identify the cause first and then build ways to eliminate them.
+To get rid of these stains, you must identify the cause first and then build ways to eliminate them.

 Cause of Brown Stain on Ceiling

-Here are three of the most common possible Cause of Brown Stain on Ceiling:
+Here are three of the most common possible Causes:

 Water stains